cozy/cozy-stack/docs/registry.md

 * `editor`: the application editor name
 * `name`: object containing a human readable name for the application in multiple languages
-* `description`: object containing the description description of the application in multiple languages
 * `category`: the application category
 * `repository`: object with type and URL of package repository
 * `locales`: list of locales supported by the application